 Lactic acid is similar to glycolic acid, but slightly bigger, with the chemical formula C3H6O3.
 It is found in milk and is also produced in our muscles while exercising.
 If you’ve ever felt burning muscles during exercise, this is caused by an excess of lactic acid the body can’t get rid of quick enough.
 On top of having the same benefits as glycolic acid, such as exfoliation and evening skin tones, lactic acid is more moisturising than other AHAs.

-This structure actually makes BHAs more soluble in oil, so they can go deeper into the skin.
+What are BHAs good for?
+The structure of BHAs means they’re more soluble in oil, as opposed to water.
+This means they dissolve into the oils and sebum found in your skin, which allows them to go deeper into the skin.
 This also means BHAs exfoliate the underneath layers of your skin, while AHAs work on the top layers only.

-There is only one kind of beta hydroxy acid, compared to the many alpha hydroxy acids (AHAs), and that’s salicylic acid.
-Once the acid has penetrated into your skin, it works by dissolving the bonds between skin cells and can help to treat acne, blackheads and whiteheads.
+There is only one kind of beta hydroxy acid that’s popular in skincare, compared to the many alpha-hydroxy acids (AHAs), and that’s salicylic acid.
+Once the acid has penetrated into your skin, it works by dissolving the bonds between skin cells and can help to treat acne, blackheads, and whiteheads.

 Of course, AHAs and BHAs are not the only types of acids found in skincare products, there are plenty of others but the two you may have heard about are hyaluronic acid and retinoids.

 Hyaluronic acid is produced naturally in our bodies, and its function is to retain moisture.